Entek EY-6691 SETX2 Relay Card for Enpac Automation

 In most cases, yes.
 The EY-6691 SETX2 is a direct form-fit-function replacement for existing Enpac relay card slots.
 However, we recommend verifying your rack firmware version and channel assignment configuration before installation.
 Our technical team can assist with compatibility verification prior to shipment.

-Q4: What does the 12-month warranty cover, and what is the testing process?
+Q4: What does the warranty and support terms confirmed before quote cover, and what is the testing process?

 Every EY-6691 SETX2 unit undergoes pre-shipment functional testing to verify relay output switching, contact integrity, and compatibility with Enpac rack power rails.
-The 12-month warranty covers manufacturing defects and functional failures under normal operating conditions.
+The warranty and support terms confirmed before quote covers manufacturing defects and functional failures under normal operating conditions.
 Units are shipped with test documentation upon request.
 Contact our team at plc.sales@zyplc.com for warranty claims or pre-purchase technical consultation.